Benjamin-Lee/DNAvisualization.org/paper/paper.md

 It must be noted that using a serverless architecture to host a website is not novel by itself.
 Rather, the novelty of the architecture lies in its combination of serverless computing for request handling with query-in-place data retrieval.
 As mentioned previously, a normal web architecture would use a server running a RDBMS to handle data storage.
-In the case of DNA visualization, the database would be used to persist the transformed DNA sequences as $x$ and $y$ coordinates that may be queried when zooming in on a region.
+In the case of DNA visualization, the database would be used to persist the transformed DNA sequences as $x$- and $y$-coordinates that may be queried when zooming in on a region.
 However, using a database server creates many of the same issues as using a server for web hosting, such as scalability, cost, and parallelism.
 Instead of using an RDBMS, we used the S3 cloud storage platform combined with the S3 Select query-in-place functionality offered by AWS.
 In essence, this service allows one to upload a compressed tabular file to S3 and then submit a SQL query to be executed against the tabular data.